Academic Information

 Academic Forgiveness

-A student who has been withdrawn from Whitworth for two years can, upon return, petition to have one semester of academic grades and credits forgiven.
-All grades remain on the transcript, but grade points and credits are removed so that they are no longer calculated in the GPA.
-A notation indicating academic forgiveness is then indicated on the student transcript.
+If a student has been withdrawn from Whitworth for a minimum of one year, they can return and petition to have one semester of academic grades and credits forgiven.
+The grades will remain on the transcript, but the grade points and credits will be removed.
+They will no longer calculate in the GPA.
+A notation of “academic forgiveness” will be indicated on the transcript.

 Honors